42elenz/42_minishell/README.md

 # minishell
 This shell was done as a group project with [afrasch](https://github.com/afrasch) at the school 42Heilbronn.

+Welcome to our "SHELL SHOCK" Minishell.
+Handling all the minor cases creating a shell like expanding, Here-Docs and all the other thins <br>
+really gave us a little Shell-Shock :D

 <img src="https://github.com/42elenz/minishell/blob/master/ressources/Screenshot%202022-12-23%20at%2020.22.06.png" alt="Image scroe" width="10000">

 ## Contents
 - [Introduction](https://github.com/42elenz/minishell#introduction)
 - [Our Minishell](https://github.com/42elenz/minishell#our-minishell)